Select Page

 Yesterday I went back to the job as the customers have now decided to go for caridean flooring.
 So, I’ve had to take up all the Scotia around the skirting boards, which has been caulked over and over again through the years.
 Scraping at the woodwork with a razor blade, metal scraper and 80 grit sandpaper.

-Considering I only applied the water-based paint a few weeks ago, you could forgive the water-based paint for failing and coming off with scotia.
+Considering I only applied the paint a few weeks ago, you could forgive it for failing and coming off with scotia.
 Most oil-based paints wouldn’t have coped!!

 This really wasn’t the case!!
 This water-based paint is so durable that it remained undamaged.
 I still need to paint it all because of the missing paint at the bottom of the skirting board, but I’m very impressed with how good this product actually is.
 It just goes to show how the durability of water-based paint has improved over the years.
 You really don’t have an excuse not to make the switch from oil.